Best Business Valuation Software & Tools [2026]

 What is the best free business valuation software?

 Valzura offers the most comprehensive free tier among dedicated business valuation tools.
-The free plan includes three valuations per month using SDE, EBITDA, and revenue multiple methods with risk-adjusted results across 52 industries.
+The free plan includes unlimited valuations using SDE, EBITDA, and revenue multiple methods with risk-adjusted results across 43 industries.
 CalcXML also provides a free online calculator, but it uses a single simplified method without industry-specific multiples.
 Most other tools (BizEquity, ValuAdder, ExitAdviser, and Equidam) require payment before you can run any valuation.
-If you need more than three valuations per month or want PDF reports and advanced methods like DCF, Valzura's paid plans start at $99 per month.
+If you want the downloadable PDF report and advanced methods like DCF, Valzura's full report is a one-time $199 purchase with no subscription.

 How much does business valuation software cost?

 Business valuation software ranges from $0 to $3,500 per year depending on the tool, features, and target audience.
-Valzura starts at $0 (free tier) with paid plans at $99 to $499 per month.
+Valzura starts at $0 (free tier) with an optional full report for a one-time $199.
 ValuAdder is a $275 one-time purchase for desktop software.
 ExitAdviser charges $99 to $258 per year.
 Equidam costs $3,500 per year and targets startups.
-BizEquity is no longer available to business owners directly.
+BizEquity does not publish self-service pricing; it is sold to advisors and enterprises on a contact-sales basis.
 Single-report options like Valzura's $199 one-time PDF let you get a professional valuation without any subscription commitment.

 Do I need business valuation software or a professional appraiser?